open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 Distributed Tracing Extension as a link on the processing span.

-**Span name:** `CloudEvents Process <event_type>` **Span kind:** CONSUMER
+**Span name:** `CloudEvents Process <event_type>`

-## Instrumentation

-CloudEvents libraries SHOULD have built-in mechanisms to make the aforementioned Span operations (creation, extraction, and injection of context into events) transparent for application owners.
-When auto-instrumentation is not feasible, CloudEvents libraries SHOULD offer such mechanisms in a form that application owners can "plug in" to apply the Span operations above by themselves.
+**Span kind:** CONSUMER

 ## Attributes